alexwkleung/Blossom-Editor/README.md

 This text-editor is seen as a subsitute for your built-in notepad app, doing quick code edits, or basic markdown writing.
 In short, think of this as a mini complement to your daily text-editor or IDE when you want to do miniscule things.

-It isn't perfect but it function decently well in my (biased) opinion.
+It isn't perfect but it works decently well in my (biased) opinion.

 # Installation